home | about us

 • He references the Old Testament an additional 76 times

-• He uses Jewist lingo
+• He uses Jewish lingo

-• He wrote his gospel about 30-35 years after Jesus was resurrected, around 65 A.D.
+• He wrote his Gospel about 30-35 years after Jesus was resurrected, around 65 AD.
 By this time, he was a leader in the early church.
-In fact, he is the only gospel writer to mention the church by name.
+In fact, he is the only Gospel writer to mention the church by name

 (If time permits, share some popular passages that everyone should recognize.
 For example: The Christmas Story Matthew 1:1-25, The Beatitudes Matthew 5:3-10, or The Great Commission Matthew 28:16-20)